The dependency question Guard answers

 - Registry and install configuration: private mirrors, registry settings, lifecycle scripts, package-age gates, and related controls.

 - Supporting evidence: existing SBOM files, accepted-risk records, and dependency maintenance configuration.
+A root

 Generated and machine-local directories such as node_modules, virtual environments, build output, caches, coverage, and vendored scanner databases are excluded by default.
 They create duplicates and describe the audit machine more often than the tracked repository.
 A file from one of those locations is included only when it proves a problem that is itself checked in.